Facility Site ID: 49919

 Location

 The Duwamish Waterway Park is on the west side of the Lower Duwamish Waterway (LDW) in the South Park neighborhood of Seattle.
-The site is approximately 1.7 acres and includes a play area, picnic area, and beach with river access.
-Seattle Parks and Recreation owns and manages the park.
+The site is approximately 1.7 acres and includes a play area, picnic area, a beach with river access, and the property to the east (known as the Park Addition property).
+The City of Seattle Parks and Recreation owns and manages the park and leases the Park Addition property to the current tenant, United Site Services.

 Site discovery and Initial Investigation

 Preliminary soil investigations occurred at the site in 2014 and 2019, documenting soil contamination of lead and arsenic.
 Ecology was notified of the discovery of contamination in spring of 2019, and an Initial Investigation was completed in January 2020.
-During the Initial Investigation, Ecology evaluated environmental conditions at the property and reviewed all available data.
+As part of the Initial Investigation, Ecology evaluated environmental conditions at the property and reviewed all available data.
 The goal of the Investigation was to determine if the release may pose a threat to human health or the environment, and if further cleanup actions are needed.
-Ecology tracks any site that is suspected or confirmed to be contaminated with hazardous materials, as required by the state’s cleanup law, the Model Toxics Control Act (MTCA), created by a 1989 voter initiative.

 Ecology’s Confirmed and Suspected Contaminated Sites List

-Following the Initial Investigation process the site was listed on the Confirmed and Suspected Contaminated Sites List in February 2020.
+Following the Initial Investigation process the site was listed on the Contaminated Sites List in February 2020.

 Duwamish Waterway Park - Voluntary Cleanup Program: July 2020 Through May 2022